Q: How can kids write their own Opera? Isn’t it just for old people who like classical music?

 Q: How big are the classes?

-A: We limit our classes to 12 students, and there are always two teachers in the room–three when we have visiting Guest Teachers.
+A: We limit our classes to 15 students, and there are always at least two teachers in the room.